grzegorzk/arch/README.md

 # build

-We are using most current bootstrap image which is usually released on the first of each month.
+We are using most recent bootstrap image which is usually released on the first of each month.

 To build current image using podman: